MikoRuoh/unix_terminal_commands/README.md

     2. ls /home/users/directory/

 ## **pwd**
 Path to Working Directory will show your current directory path.
-For example /home/users/currentdirectory/
+Example use:
+pwd
+/home/user/currentdir/

 ## **mkdir**
 Makedir command will make a new directory.